umakantameher117/PythonLinkedinScrapper/readme.txt

 Step 1: Prerequisites

-You need to have Python installed on your computer.
+You need to have Python installed on your computer( works well with python 3.9 and 3.11.1 ).
 You can download it from the official Python website: https://www.python.org/downloads/.
 Step 2: Download and Install Chrome